olivetom/udacity_people_counter/WRITE-UP.md

 1. Explain the process behind converting any custom layers.
 Explain the potential reasons for handling custom layers in a trained model.

-If a model have a layer/operation/operator not already implemented/supported in the Intel OpenVINO toolkit, then the developer has to provide implementation of the corresponding operator in order for the model optimizer to reference them as a layer that must be handled by a CPU and not by the FPGA, GPU, etc. In this way, Intel reassures that all models can be executed with Intel Accelerated Hardware with fallback to CPU if they have custom layers.
+If a model have a layer/operation/operator not already implemented/supported in the Intel OpenVINO toolkit, then the developer has to provide implementation of the corresponding operator in order for the model optimizer to reference them as a layer that must be handled by a CPU and not by the FPGA, GPU, etc. In this way, Intel reassures that all models can be executed with Intel Accelerated Hardware even if they have custom layers.

+The general process is:

+Step 1: Generate: Use the Model Extension Generator to generate the Custom Layer Template Files.

+Step 2: Edit: Edit the Custom Layer Template Files as necessary to create the specialized Custom Layer Extension Source Code.

+Step 3: Specify: Specify the custom layer extension locations to be used by the Model Optimizer or Inference Engine.

+For a more detailed description browse https://docs.openvinotoolkit.org/latest/_docs_HOWTO_Custom_Layers_Guide.html

 2. Run the pre-trained model without the use of the OpenVINO™ Toolkit.
 Compare the performance of the model with and without the use of the toolkit (size, speed, CPU overhead).
 What about differences in network needs and costs of using cloud services as opposed to at the edge?

 When running the model without using the OpenVINO Toolkit, the size, speed and CPU overhead are worst because the OpenVINO toolkit includes the Model Optimizer that lowers size and processing overhead and increases inference speed of the transformed models.